Use an alternate email address

 Email address resolution in Azure AD

-When capturing an Azure AD embed token for Power BI, you can use three different types of email:
+To capture an Azure AD embed token for Power BI, you can use one of three different types of email addresses:

-The main email address that is associated with a user’s Azure AD account
+The main email address associated with a user’s Azure AD account

 The UserPrincipalName (UPN) email address